react-navigation/react-navigation.github.io/versioned_docs/version-5.x/native-stack-navigator.md

 ## API Definition

-> 💡 If you encounter any bugs while using `createNativeStackNavigator`, please open isues on [react-native-screens](https://github.com/software-mansion/react-native-screens) rather than the react-navigation repository!
+> 💡 If you encounter any bugs while using `createNativeStackNavigator`, please open issues on [`react-native-screens`](https://github.com/software-mansion/react-native-screens) rather than the `react-navigation` repository!

 To use this navigator, import `enableScreens` from `react-native-screens` and invoke it, and import `createNativeStackNavigator` from `react-native-screens/native-stack`: